Kotlin-server-squad/zoomsdk/README.md

 // Use the SDK, for example you can list scheduled meetings of the user val meetings = meetingsSDK.listScheduled().getOrThrow()

-// Once the access token expires, use the refresh token to get a new pair of tokens val refreshedUserAuthorization = zoom.auth().refreshUserAuthorization(userAuthorization.refreshToken)

-// Store the new pair of tokens and keep using them to make API calls
 ```

 ## Installation